Tracy Bicycle Accident Lawyer

 - Bicycle Selection and Maintenance: Choose a bicycle that suits you well as bigger bikes can be more difficult to control.
 Make sure your bike is in good working order before each ride by checking the brakes, tires, chain, and other components.

 - Follow the Rules of the Road: Bicyclists have the same rights and responsibilities as drivers on the road.
 This means that cyclists are obligated to ride with the flow of traffic and must stop for stop signs and traffic light signals.
 Bicyclists are also responsible for avoiding the use of anything that diverts their attention from the road and traffic such as texting or listening to music with earbuds.

 - Helmet Use: Cyclists under the age of 18 years are required by state law to wear a helmet.
 Although helmet use is not mandatory for older cyclists, it is still recommended for them to wear one since a majority of cyclist fatalities have shown to involve severe injuries to the head.
-According to the Insurance Institute for Highway Safety, 51 percent of cyclists who passed away in 2016 were not using helmets.
+According to the Insurance Institute for Highway Safety, 51 percent of cyclists who passed away in 2016 was not using helmets.

 - Increase Visibility: Install reflectors and LED lights on your bike to increase your visibility to oncoming traffic at night.
 Wearing bright-colored or reflective clothing can also be useful when riding during the day or at nighttime.

 - Plan Your Travel: Consider taking routes with less traffic congestion and slower speeds to reduce your risk of an accident.
 The best choice would be to avoid riding with traffic altogether, preferably on a bike path or in a bicycle lane.